Mortgages in Malta

 How much can you borrow for a mortgage in Malta?

-The first thing to be aware of when getting a mortgage in Malta is that some Maltese banks have a minimum loan which is usually around €25,000.
+The first thing to be aware of when getting a mortgage in Malta is that some Maltese banks have a minimum loan, usually around €25,000.
 There may also be a maximum loan limit of up to €1,000,000.

-Most lenders in Malta will consider loaning mortgages with loan to value (LTV) rates of 80%, although in exceptional circumstances, you may be able to borrow up to 90% of the property’s value.
+Most lenders in Malta will consider loaning mortgages with loan-to-value (LTV) rates of 80%.
+However, in exceptional circumstances, you may be able to borrow up to 90% of the property’s value.

 Of course, every lender is different.
-In fact, many borrowers are unaware that even if they are rejected by one lender, they may still be approved by another.
+Many borrowers are unaware that even if one lender rejects them, another may still approve them.

-For more information on how much you could borrow with a mortgage for a property in Malta speak to an advisor.
+Talk to an advisor for more information on how much you could borrow with a mortgage for a property in Malta.

 How long is a mortgage in Malta?

-Unlike the UK, the maximum repayment period of a mortgage in Malta is usually 30 or 40 years.
+Unlike the UK, the maximum mortgage repayment period in Malta is usually 30 or 40 years.

-Be aware that Maltese mortgage lenders do not often provide the option for early repayment and if you do repay your mortgage early, you may incur a penalty.
+Be aware that Maltese mortgage lenders do not often offer the option of early repayment, and if you do repay your mortgage early, you may incur a penalty.

 How to get a mortgage in Malta